Before the Student Has Been Found Eligible for Special Education Services

 Before discussing the process for students to receive special education services, complete the assessment below to check what you already know, what you need to unlearn, and what you might be interested in exploring further.

-In the United States during the 2021-2022 school year, there were 7.3 million students with disabilities, which comprise 15% of the national public school enrollment (Pew Research Center).
+In the United States during the 2021-2022 school year, there were 7.3 million students with disabilities, or 15% of the national public school enrollment (Pew Research Center).
 And this number continues to increase year after year.
 As a K-12 public school educator, you will surely educate students with disabilities who benefit from Individualized Education Programs (IEP), but not all of your students with disabilities will have been diagnosed.
 As a teacher, you will want to be aware of your students’ academic and developmental progress and support them in ways that best align with their needs.

 10 Steps in the Special Education Process (Reading Rockets)

-The Pre-Referral Process for Special Education
+The Prereferral Process for Special Education

 - Difficulty with reading and/or writing